PyDotAll/G-Phish/README.md

 - Based on Google's current CSS selectors
 ### Cons
 - Runs on http but will soon be run on https
-- Does not support anonymity, use with precaution
+- Does not support anonymity in the account creation, use with precaution
 - Still fixing checkbox that's triggering the malfunction
+### Installation
+- You can install this
 ### Sponsors
 Support this project by becoming a sponsor!
 Your sponsorship helps to maintain and improve the software.
 ### Contributors